Queen Allyson Allante and the 1969 Cadillac "Stonewall Car"

 & Stonewall Vetz" relating to the 1969 Stonewall Rebellion in the

 NYCPD's Sixth Precinct.
 There is a questions and answers session.

 Sunday morning, June 28 -- GOAL

 The traditional Gay Pride breakfast is on-duty @ 9 a.m. until 11 a.m.

 The cost is $30.
-The eatery is Ferro's Restaurant at 145 East 50th Street
+Eatery is Ferro's Restaurant at 145 East 50th Street

 in Midtown Manhattan.
-It is located near the parade line-up.
-For further
+It is located near parade line-up.
+For more

-The 2009 Gay Pride Parade kicks off always on time @ 12 high noon
+The 2009 Gay Pride Parade kicks off on time @ 12 high noon

-and is led by the STONEWALL Rebellion Veterans' Asscociation
+and is led by STONEWALL Rebellion Veterans' Asscociation

-with the famous (thanks to the NYCPD) 1969 Cadillac "Stonewall Car"!
+with the famous (thanks to NYCPD) 1969 Cadillac "Stonewall Car"!